NAHL seeks support for former Chill head coach Degenhardt

 Degenhardt was part of the 2006 National Champion University of Wisconsin Hockey Team.
 He went on to coach high school, midget and junior hockey organizations from all over the country, touching many young hockey player’s lives.

-has been established for AJ and the Degenhardt family to assist with the mounting medical expenses associated with AJ’s care.
+A gofundme page has been established for AJ and the Degenhardt family to assist with the mounting medical expenses associated with AJ’s care.
 The money raised on the page, and at the Kollege Klub golf outing June 16, will go towards AJ's ongoing medical treatments.